 Last updated on July 8th, 2020

-Sitting on the front porch, thinking of ways to use up all this herbal bounty, I realized that mint is something of a kissing cousin to one of the most essential cocktail accoutrements: bitters.
+Sitting on the porch, thinking of ways to use up all this herbal bounty, I realized that mint is something of a kissing cousin to one of the most essential cocktail accoutrements: bitters.

 Though originally intended as a medicinal tonic to aid with digestion and stomach issues, the fact that the plant matter is slowly steeped in strong spirits gives bitters a loopy but pleasing side effect.

 An Old Fashioned is one of the oldest cocktails in the book, pairing rye or bourbon, bitters, and sugar with fresh orange and cherry.
-Why not sub in orange bitters and replace the fresh fruit with a little herbal action in the form of mint?
-It could work… and it did.
+Why not sub in orange bitters and add a little herbal action in the form of mint?

 The most readily available commercial brands of orange bitters are:

-- 1/4 fluid ounce (1/2 tablespoon) simple syrup
+- 1 ounce (2 tablespoons) simple syrup

-- 1 1/2 fluid ounces (3 tablespoons) rye or bourbon
+- 4 ounces (1/2 cup) rye or bourbon

 - Using a muddler or the base of a whisk or wooden spoon, gently crush the mint to release its essential oils.